Last Modified: 29 Sep 2014

-Please note that trips running in May to mid-June, October and November will not camp if it is too cold.
-Instead these trips will stay in local guesthouses.
-We need to remain flexible with these itineraries are temperatures can vary.
+Please note that trips running in May to mid-June, October and November will not camp if temperatures are too low.
+Instead we will stay in local guesthouses along the route.
+We will need to remain flexible with these itineraries as temperatures can vary.

 Bush camp (no facilities) (3 nts)

 Day 13 Arslanbob

 Today we drive to Arslanbob in Kyrgyzstan's Ferghana valley.
 There are many opportunities for hiking in this area.